bencelengyel/WebstarF1App/WebstarF1App/DECISIONS.md

 - `GET /{year}/drivers` — drivers in a specific season
 - `GET /drivers/{driverId}` — single driver details

 Endpoints 2 and 3 return **the same Driver object structure** (driverId, permanentNumber, code, url, givenName, familyName, dateOfBirth, nationality).
 One `Driver` struct covers both.
 The detail endpoint does not provide additional fields beyond what the season driver list already contains.
-This means the Driver Detail screen could either receive a `Driver` object passed from the list screen or fetch it independently — both are valid approaches.
+This means the Driver Detail screen receives a `Driver` object passed from the list screen via navigation — no additional fetch needed for driver data.
+Only the profile image requires a separate network call (to Google Image Search).

 ### Pagination

 The API paginates with `limit` and `offset` parameters.
 Default limit is 30.

 - Seasons: `total: 77`, default returns only 30 (1950–1979).
 Missing 47 seasons without explicit limit.
-- Drivers per season: `total: 20` for 2019, fits within default limit of 30.
+- Drivers per season: varies (e.g., `total: 20` for 2019, `total: 105` for 1952, `total: 36` for 2025).

 **Current approach:** `?limit=100` on the seasons endpoint to fetch all results in one request.